 - Upward Home Solutions: They focus on houses that need work.

 Getting quotes from several buyers?
 That’s probably your best bet for finding the sweet spot between a quick sale and a decent price.
+I typically recommend getting at least three offers before making any decisions.

 Understanding the various cash home buyer models in Columbus